Freetown: Places of worship

 Among the places of worship, Christian churches predominate and the remaining religious institutions are predominantly Muslim mosques.
-Among the Christian churches and temples: Roman Catholic Archdiocese of Freetown (Catholic Church), United Methodist Church in Sierra Leone (World Methodist Council), Baptist Convention of Sierra Leone (Baptist World Alliance), Assemblies of God.
-St. George's Cathedral (Anglican) opened in 1828.
+Among the Christian churches and temples: Roman Catholic Archdiocese of Freetown (Catholic Church), United Methodist Church in Sierra Leone (World Methodist Council), Baptist Convention of Sierra Leone (Baptist World Alliance), Assemblies of God, and St. George's Cathedral (Anglican) which opened in 1828.

 Economy

 Freetown is the economic and financial centre of Sierra Leone.
 The country's state television and radio station, the Sierra Leone Broadcasting Corporation, is primarily based in Freetown.
 The other national broadcasters, such as AYV (African Young Voices) and Capital Radio, are also based in Freetown.
-Many of the national headquarters of the country's largest corporations as well as the majority of international companies are located in Freetown - a majority of these are found in Central Freetown.
+Many of the national headquarters of the country's largest corporations, as well as the majority of international companies, are located in Freetown - predominately in Central Freetown.

-The city's economy revolves largely around its final natural harbour, which is the largest natural harbour on the continent of Africa.
+The city's economy revolves largely around its natural harbour, which is the largest natural harbour on the African continent.
 Queen Elizabeth II Quay is capable of receiving oceangoing vessels and handles Sierra Leone's main exports.

 Industries include food and beverage processing, fish packing, rice milling, petroleum refining, diamond cutting, and the manufacture of cigarettes, paint, textile, and beer.

 The city is served by the Freetown International Airport, located in Lungi, across the river estuary from Freetown.

 In almost every neighborhood of Freetown there are a number of high streets with shops of various kinds of commercial products and services.
 Shop traders are diverse, including locals and foreign shop owners.
-However a majority of locals shop at specific and popular areas of the city, such as Lumley Junction, Eastern Police Junction, PZ area, Shell Junction, etc.
+However, a majority of locals shop at specific and popular areas of the city, such as Lumley Junction, Eastern Police Junction, PZ area, Shell Junction, etc.